kirschholzfink/encryption_app/README.md

 This app encrypts as well as decrypts data.

-Upon executing the file, the program will prompt the user to enter parameters used to encrypt or decrypt.
+Upon executing the file, the program will prompt the user to enter parameters used to encrypt or decrypt data.

 In order to decrypt a file that has previously been encrypted with a set of parameters, the same parameters should be used.